-Manufacture with flowsheets, properties uses and testing of the following Pharmaceuticals - aspirin, penicillin, calcium gluconate.
+Manufacture with flowsheets, properties, uses and testing of the following Pharmaceuticals - aspirin, penicillin, calcium gluconate.

-Manufacture with flowsheets, properties uses and testing of the following ferric ammonium citrate, pthallic anhydride and phenol flourobenzene process and benzene sulfate process, other processes in outline only.
+Manufacture with flowsheets, properties, uses and testing of the following ferric ammonium citrate, pthallic anhydride and phenol flourobenzene process and benzene sulfate process, other processes in outline only.

-Tablet making and coating, granulation equipments, Preparation of capsules, extraction of crude drugs.
-Sterilization: introduction, risk factor, methods of sterilization, heat (dry and moist), heating with bactericide, filtration, gaseous sterilization and radiation sterilization, suitable example to be discussed.
+Tablet making and coating, granulation equipments, Preparation of capsules, extraction of crude drugs.Sterilization: introduction, risk factor, methods of sterilization, heat (dry and moist), heating with bactericide, filtration, gaseous sterilization and radiation sterilization, suitable example to be discussed.

-- 1. Remington's Pharmaceutical Science, 16thed, Mac publishing company, 1980. - 2.
-Industrial Chemicals, 3rd ed., Faith, Kayes and Clark, John Wiley & Sons, 1965.
+1. Remington's Pharmaceutical Science, 16thed, Mac publishing company, 1980.

+2. Industrial Chemicals, 3rd ed., Faith, Kayes and Clark, John Wiley & Sons, 1965.

-- 1. Blently's Text Book of Pharmaceutical Chemistry, 8th ed, H A Rawlins, - 2.
-B Tindell and Box,.
-Oxford University Press, London, 1977.
+1. Blently's Text Book of Pharmaceutical Chemistry, 8th ed, H A Rawlins,

+2. B Tindell and Box, Oxford University Press, London, 1977.

 - 1. Understand the knowledge of base chemicals and drug intermediates. - 2.
-Describe the preparation and their properties of various pharmaceuticals and fine chemicals - 3.
-Understand the principle of plant design in Pharmaceutical Industry. - 4.
-Draw flow sheets for manufacture of pharmaceuticals and fine chemicals. - 5.
+Describe the preparation and their properties of various pharmaceuticals and fine chemicals. - 3.
+Describe the properties and uses of some pharmaceuticals with flow sheets. - 4.
+Draw flow sheets for manufacture of fine chemicals with their properties and uses. - 5.
 Understand tablet making and coating, preparation of capsules and extraction of crude drugs.